jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 ## Fundamentals of Communication

-There are also fundamental issues.
-For instance, speed of light; low-latency services can fundamentally only be provided through globally distributed data centers.
-These are often provided built by large organizations, although collaborative and data center or cloud computing service approaches also exist.
+There are also fundamental issues, such as the speed of light.
+Low-latency services can fundamentally only be provided through globally distributed data centers.
+These are often provided and/or built by large organizations, although collaborative data center or cloud computing service approaches also exist.

 A similar issue has arisen in recent years around large-scale denial-of-service attacks, and how various entities can deal with them.
-While the largest attacks affect all players (see, for instance, the Dyn attacks in October 2016), it is also true that large cloud- and content delivery providers can better deal with such attacks due to their scale.
+While the largest attacks affect all players (see, for instance, the Dyn attacks in October 2016), it is also true that large cloud- and content-delivery providers can better deal with such attacks due to their scale.
 This is one reason that attracts many network services to such providers.

 ## Technology Factors

-One of the key questions is whether we are seeing developments that are driven by economic factors or whether fundamental reasons or lack available technology drives particular models.
-For instance, centralised solutions might desirable due to business incentives, or they might be necessary because there is no distributed, collaborative solution.
+One of the key questions is whether we are seeing developments that are driven by economic factors or whether fundamental reasons or lack of available technology drives particular models.
+For instance, centralised solutions might be desirable due to business incentives, or they might be necessary because there is no distributed, collaborative solution.

-For instance, some technical issues have historically not been easy to solve, such as e-mail spam, which has led to reliance on non-technical solutions.
+Some technical issues have historically not been easy to solve, such as e-mail spam, which has led to reliance on non-technical solutions.
 Today, it is becoming increasingly difficult to run your own mail services, essentially forcing many organizations and individuals to employ larger